xylo/intellij-postfix-templates/README.md

 ## Usage

-The plugin comes with a predefined set of templates for Java (see below) which can be immediatly applied in a Java files.
+The plugin comes with a predefined set of templates for Java and Scala (see below) which can be immediatly applied in Java/Scala files.
 For instance, write

     "1".toInt

 in a Java file.
 If the completion popup does not automatically show up, press *Ctrl+SPACE*.
 Select the `.toInt` template and see how it is expanded.

+And if you want to see the template definition, just press *Alt+ENTER* in the completiion popup and select *Edit '.toInt' template*.

 ## Preconfigured Java templates which bring a tiny bit of the Scala/Kotlin feeling to Java